gopoma/competitive-programming/known.md

 * In case you think that are INF possibilities, remember the visisited array.

 * Think hard in paper.
 Try to optimize the naive with Greedy.

+* Forgot a break that should end current loop and outer loop?